onehilltech/backbone/backbone-android-objectid/README.md

 A simple library/module for adding ObjectId support on Android

 * Based on ObjectId from MongoDB
-* Easily generate new ObjectId
+* Generate new ObjectId just by creating one
 * Parse/generate string representation of an ObjectId

 ## Installation